-There are lots of charges involved in a loan which are incurred at the beginning and over a period of time.
-Smaller tenure loans do not hurt much but for home loans, where the tenure is generally 20 years, you should take great care for the above mentioned points.
+There are lots of charges involved in a loan that are incurred at the beginning and over a period of time.
+Smaller tenure loans do not hurt much but for home loans, where the tenure is generally 20 years, you should take great care for the above-mentioned points.

-You may want to go through the costs of buying an Apartment in India with government taxes piling a huge cost on your pocket.
+You may want to go through the costs of buying an Apartment in India with government taxes piling a huge cost in your pocket.